 All students must attend a school orientation before enrolment.
 Refusal to participate in an orientation will mean enrolment cannot proceed.

-Term 4 2016 (no senior international student intake)
+Term 4 2018 (No senior international student intake during Term 4)